-Our Director is Jonathan Morris AM, Professor of Obstetrics and Gynaecology, an obstetrician with over 20 years’ experience in the care of high-risk pregnancies.
+Our Director is Jonathan Morris AM, Professor of Obstetrics and Gynaecology at the University of Sydney and a fetal medicine subspecialist whose exceptional level of expertise in low and high-risk pregnancies is underpinned by over 20 years’ experience in the field.
 He is the current chair of the Maternal and Perinatal Committee – the peak advisory committee of NSW Health.

-We investigate factors associated with pregnancy problems such as premature birth, stillbirth, fetal growth restriction, hypertension and diabetes in pregnancy.
+We investigate factors associated with pregnancy problems such as premature birth, stillbirth, fetal growth restriction, high blood pressure (hypertension) and diabetes in pregnancy.
 We evaluate current clinical interventions and assess models of care in order to determine the most appropriate course of action for those who experience difficulties during pregnancy or during the birthing process.
 This research is vital to understand how pregnancy complications are best prevented and managed.

 Our achievements have included being awarded an Australian Clinical Trial Alliance (ACTA) Clinical Trial of the Year in 2016 for an international study that determined the best timing of birth for women who break their waters early in pregnancy.

 Pregnancy and the newborn period are of critical importance for both the mother and her baby.
-For the mother, pregnancy can provide insights into her future health such as the likelihood of her developing diabetes, hypertension or heart disease.
+For the mother, pregnancy can provide insights into her future health such as the likelihood of her developing diabetes, high blood pressure (hypertension) or heart disease.
 A baby’s short, medium and long term health is also influenced by factors such as mode of birth and gestational age at birth.
 Furthermore, educational outcomes are generally better for babies born around their due date.
-The aim of all our work is to ensure optimal health for mothers, babies and their families.